Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-embedded_platform.md

 * **app.exe**: The compiled and linked host application
 * **vadd.xclbin**: The device binary linking the kernel and target platform
-* **opencl_trace.csv**: A report of events occurring during the application runtime
+* **native_trace.csv**: A report of events occurring during the application runtime
 * **summary.csv**: A report of the application profile
 * **xrt.ini**: The runtime initilization file
 * **xrt.run_summary**: A summary report of the events of the application runtime

 These files and reports are the results of the build and run process targeting the software emulation build.
 You will be taking a closer look at some of these files in Part 5 of this tutorial.
 To examine these files later, you must retrieve them from the QEMU environment and copy them into your local system.
-You can do this using the `scp` command as described in [Running Emulation on an Embedded Processor Platform](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation-on-an-Embedded-Processor-Platform), for example:
+You can do this using the `scp` command as described in [Running Emulation on an Embedded Processor Platform](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation-on-an-Embedded-Processor-Platform).

+This command must be run from a Linux shell, outside of the QEMU environment.
+For example:

 ```bash
 scp -P 1440 root@127.0.0.1:/run/media/mmcblk0p1/xrt.run_summary ./xrt.run_summary